iron-software/IronBarcode-Examples/tutorials/csharp-barcode-image-generator/README.md

 Explore the [Class documentation for `GeneratedBarcode`](https://ironsoftware.com/csharp/barcode/object-reference/api/IronBarCode.GeneratedBarcode.html) for a full overview of all customization techniques and properties.

-## Streamlined Barcode Creation with One Line of Code
+## Simplified Barcode Creation with One Line of Code

-IronBarcode's API embraces a fluent design pattern, which encourages method chaining for more streamlined and readable code—ideal for applying multiple transformations to a barcode.
+IronBarcode's API embraces a fluent design pattern, which encourages method chaining for more simplified and readable code—ideal for applying multiple transformations to a barcode.

 ```csharp
 using IronBarCode;